codacy/codacy-rubocop/docs/description/Layout_EmptyLineAfterGuardClause.md

 Enforces empty line after guard clause.

-This cop allows `# :nocov:` directive after guard clause because SimpleCov excludes code from the coverage report by wrapping it in `# :nocov:`:
+This cop allows a SimpleCov directive comment after guard clause because SimpleCov excludes code from the coverage report by wrapping it in such directives.
+Both the legacy `# :nocov:` comment and the newer `# simplecov:disable` /
+`# simplecov:enable` comments are recognized:

 [source,ruby]
 ----